"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Numerical Experiments

 \subsubsection{Mach 3 channel with forward-facing step}

-To assess the robustness of the proposed scheme in multidimensional problems involving strong shock waves, the Mach $3$ channel with a forward-facing step \cite{Woodward1984} test case has been used with $\mathcal{B}^1$, $\mathcal{B}^2$ and $\mathcal{B}^3$ elements on both coarse mesh having $N=2848$ cells\footnote{corresponds roughly to $30\times 100$ grid points} and finer one having $N=11072$ cells\footnote{corresponds roughly to $60\times 200$ grid points}) (see Fig.~\ref{step_2D}).
+To assess the robustness of the proposed scheme in multidimensional problems involving strong shock waves, the Mach $3$ channel with a forward-facing step \cite{Woodward1984} test case has been used with $\mathcal{B}^2$ elements on a mesh having $N=11072$ cells\footnote{corresponds roughly to $60\times 200$ grid points}) (see Fig.~\ref{step_2D_2}).
 The stabilizing parameters have been set as in Section \ref{testSod2D}.
-As expected, the quality of the solution increases when going from the second to fourth order scheme even on coarse meshes.
-Indeed, while in $\mathcal{B}^1$ case in Fig.~\ref{step_2D_B1N0} it is not possible to recognize the structure forming at the triple point, in $\mathcal{B}^2$ and $\mathcal{B}^3$ cases (Figs.~\ref{step_2D_B2N0} and \ref{step_2D_B3N0}, respectively) this structure is already very well represented.
-On finer mesh, see Figs.~\ref{step_2D_B1N1},\ref{step_2D_B2N1} and \ref{step_2D_B3N1}, it is also possible to observe the gain in the quality of the approximation of shock waves when using a higher order RD method.
+In particular, we have compared the solution of the MOOD approach, with respect to a non-MOOD approach.
+It is possible to observe the gain in the quality of the approximation of shock waves when using the a posteriori limiting approach with respect to an a priori one.
+Note that no effort has been made to address the behaviour of the entropy in the expansion fan at the corner, this results in an anomalous behaviour of the reflected shock wave: there should be no lambda shock.
+Our purpose is not to address this issue.